CENTRAL ILLINOIS CHRISTMAS LIGHTS TRAIL

 Where: About 1 hour, 20 minutes southwest of Champaign-Urbana.
 Not far from Mattoon, so a good loop.
 Located in Forest Park, Shelbyville.

 Cost?: Free Admission with donations accepted at the end.

 Light Up McFerren Park, Hoopeston

-What: This is the baby of the group, at only five years into this tradition.
+What: A relatively newer tradition, this one has certainly caught on in Hoopeston.
 Drive around the park and see graceful jumping reindeer, candy canes, Santa and a manger.